GUI Style

 The widget is disabled.

-This section describes the styling system itself, and how it can be used to create own stylable widgets or extend existing ones.
+This section describes the styling system itself, and how it can be used to create your own stylable widgets or extend existing ones.

-Stylable widgets inherit from UIStyledWidget, which provides two basic features:
+Stylable widgets inherit from UIStyledWidget(), which provides two basic features:

 Tha basic idea:

-• the state is used to define, which style will be applied
+• The state is used to define which style will be applied.

-Your own stylable widget#
+Your own stylable widget

 class MyColorBox(UIStyledWidget, UIInteractiveWidget, UIWidget):